Troubleshooting DNS servers

 Check the Zone Transfers tab of the zone properties in the DNS console.
 If the server restricts zone transfers to a list of servers, such as those listed on the Name Servers tab of the zone properties, make sure that the secondary server is on that list.
 Make sure that the server is configured to send zone transfers.

-Check the master server for problems by following the steps in the Check DNS server problems section.
+Check the primary server for problems by following the steps in the Check DNS server problems section.
 When you're prompted to perform a task on the client, perform the task on the secondary server instead.

 Check whether the secondary server is running another DNS server implementation, such as BIND.
 If it is, the problem might have one of the following causes: